FAQ

 Where do you get your ideas?

-(Real answer: movies! music! good books! nature! visiting new places! talking to interesting people! asking new questions! letting your mind go crazy with "what if" combinations! so on and so forth.)
+(Real answer: movies! music! good books! nature! history! visiting new places! talking to interesting people! asking new questions! letting your mind go crazy with "what if" combinations! so on and so forth.)

 How can I get published?